Choosing the right Builder Remodeler

 J&R Construction was chosen as a 2021 TOP 500 remodeler by the Qualified Remodeler editorial staff for meeting a set of criteria including installed remodeling dollar volume, total years in business, industry association membership, industry certification, industry awards and community service.

-J&R Construction is Lexington, Owensboro, and Central Kentucky’s leading Design-Build & Home Remodeling company.
+J&R Construction is Lexington and Central Kentucky’s leading Design-Build & Home Remodeling company.
 Design-Build is when a company has professional interior designers on staff to show you what your home remodeling project will look like, guide you in selections, and hand hold you throughout the project.
 Then having project managers, carpenters, quality craftsman, and trade partners build and remodel your dream.

 “Based on Qualified Remodeler’s analysis, firms that are ranked on the 2021 TOP 500 are experiencing a boom in business.
 Firms that have made the list multiple years tend to share common attributes — strong revenues, a commitment to customer service, as well as leading sales and marketing programs,” said, Patrick O’Toole, co-owner and publisher of Qualified Remodeler.
 “These attributes helped put the firms on this list and contribute to their ongoing success in remodeling and home improvement.”